 Helena Wangefelt Ström

-I am at the final stage of my PhD thesis in museology at Umeå university, and I teach courses up to master level at the ALM department and at the Conservation/Art History department.
+I am at the final stage of my PhD thesis in museology at Umeå university.
+I hold a position as temporary lecturer the department of ALM, and I give lectures in the broad heritage field in other departments.
 My thesis explores the transfer of religion between sacredness and heritage, with a case study in 17th century Rome and Venice.
 My academic background is within History of Ideas and Science, and professionally within museums, rare book collections, NGO's, and regional cultural governance.

 Keywords: kulturarv museer museologi heritage critical heritage stiudies critical heritage studies religious heritage early modern history religiöst kulturarv tidigmodern historia religious dissent early modern italy rom venedig